 TEAM envisions the church transforming our world.
 Founded more than 125 years ago, TEAM and SAM have developed a ministry partnership to better work alongside each other instead of independently.
 They have worked diligently to integrate ministry area strengths and lean on each other's organizational structures to become even more impactful for the Kingdom of God.

 Barranquilla is a cosmopolitan and primarily industrial city, often visited by businessmen of all nationalities.
-However, the main attraction for tourism is its carnival "Carnaval de Barranquilla," that takes place during the four days before Ash Wednesday.
+However, the main attraction for tourism is its carnival "Carnaval de Barranquilla," which takes place during the four days before Ash Wednesday.
 Residents are known as "Barranquilleros" and are characterized by their outgoing and friendly attitude and relaxed behavior.
 This makes the average Barranquilla resident an optimistic and open individual, as well as goal-directed and hard-working.

 God knew what he was doing when he called Angel and Joel to Barranquilla.
 Joel's 10 years of entrepreneurial and business experience will be a starting point for a ministry field that is newly opened in Colombia for TEAM/SAM (South American Mission).
 We are creating a 'co-working space' environment that can reach that professional demographic and become a church plant "incubator" for local pastors looking to advance the Gospel message throughout their local community.
-Through partnerships with international church planting networks and Christian business leaders, we believe that God can use this co-working space network to impact 10's of thousands of people all over South America.
+Through partnerships with international church planting networks and Christian business leaders, we believe that God can use this co-working space network to impact the 10's of thousands of people all over South America.

 The change in the economic status of neighboring Venezuela has also added a new ministry area that the Ballew's would have never expected.
-The flood of Venezuelan refugee's to Colombia has exceeded 1 million people.
+The flood of Venezuelan refugees to Colombia has exceeded 3 million people.
 These refugees come with very little but flood the country daily.
 Joel & Angel see many of these hurting, hungry and desperate people on their doorstep daily.
 Out of necessity, they developed a program of satisfying basic needs through blessing bags as well as they are working to put Bibles in the hands of those traveling with very little hope.